Agreement between Kilnworx Climbing Centre CIC and its users, the Kilnworx Climbing Centre reserves the rights to change these terms at any time.

 - Your Duty of Care (as users and participants)

-Beware of others climbers, particularly when placing feet, of other climbers, especially on routes that traverse.
+Beware of others climbers in general, in particularly when placing feet, especially on routes that traverse.

 Please be aware of sandbags and potential trip hazards.
 Don’t run around the centre!